 No recourse to Public Funds Hardship Fund

-We will make awards available from the Covid-19 Hardship Fund, which does not count as public funds, to Richmond residents whose income has been affected by Covid-19 and have no recourse to public funds.
+The council will make awards available from the Covid-19 Hardship Fund, which does not count as public funds, to Richmond residents whose income has been affected by Covid-19 and have no recourse to public funds.
 The fund can help households by providing support with groceries in the form of supermarket vouchers.
 Read more about the fund here: NRPF Richmond Hardship Fund – London Borough of Richmond upon Thames